spacetelescope/bibcat/README.md

 - tensorflow-hub 0.16.1
 - tensorflow-text 2.15.0
 - See more packages found in the [conda evn file](envs/bibcat_py310.yml).
+- A few packages required for Apple silicon chip computers should be installed manually; see below.

 ### Conda env installation
 Change `env_name` below with whatever you want to name the environment.